Nanoporous Silica Chips (NSCs) for Proteomics Biomarker Discovery and Identification

-Problem: The latest cancer statistics published by the American Cancer Society suggest a downward trend in cancer death rates for many of the most prolific killers, such as lung, colorectal, prostate, and breast cancers.
-Significant contributors to this marked decline in mortality rate can be attributed to patient education, improved access to healthcare, and technological advancements in early detection modalities/procedures.
-With regard to the latter, the scientific community has been exploring innovative strategies to detect subtle biological changes that are associated with the initiation of, or precursors to, pathologic development.
-In the post-genomics era, the field of proteomics is being actively investigated for the clinical potential of proteins and peptides as a rich source of biological markers.
-As tumor cells transition from single-layer structures to multilayer masses, a unique set of proteins associated with angiogenesis, extracellular matrix, apoptosis, cell growth, and invasion are produced and shed into the circulation.
-Advances in mass spectrometry (MS) have enabled the discovery and identification of relevant proteins from complex samples such as serum, plasma, and other bodily fluids to provide non-invasive approaches for reliable early detection strategies.
+Problem: In the post-genomics era, the field of proteomics is being actively investigated for the clinical potential of proteins and peptides to act as a rich source of biological markers.
+As tumor cells transition from single-layer structures to multilayer masses, a unique set of proteins associated with angiogenesis, extracellular matrix, apoptosis, cell growth and invasion are produced and shed into the circulation.
+Advances in mass spectrometry (MS) have enabled the discovery and identification of relevant proteins from complex samples such as serum, plasma and other bodily fluids to provide non-invasive approaches for reliable early detection strategies.

 We recently expended the application of NSCs in the detection and quantification of target peptides from human liquid biopsies.
 By precisely tailoring the size, structure and surface charge of nanopores, we integrated the size-exclusion mechanism of nanoporous silica (NPS) films and the electrostatic interactions between the cationic biomarker and the negatively charged silica surface.
 The sensitivity and reproducibility of the platform were validated to test hepcdin, a small peptide hormone recognized as a biomarker for iron-related diseases.
 To promote this new approach to clinical practices, we further applied it to successfully assay the hepcidin levels in human body fluids provided by healthy volunteers and patients.